Low carb oatmeal may sound like an impossibility, but if you plan carefully, it can even help reduce your glucose spikes. The key is to use oat bran.

 While research is early in regards to lectins and health, many people do feel better if they limit lectins, especially if they have autoimmune issues.

 Lectin foods also tend to be foods that are high in FODMAPS, so a low lectin diet dovetails nicely with a low FODMAP diet.

 Oat Bran Health Benefits

 The list of oat bran health benefits is long.
-While we know lots of facts about oat bran and health, I always recommend listening to your body when eating them first and foremost.
-If oat bran makes you feel good, enjoy them as part of low carb oatmeal recipes.
+While we know lots of facts about oat bran and its health, I always recommend listening to your body when eating them first and foremost.
+If oat bran makes you feel good, enjoy them as part of low-carb oatmeal recipes.

 If they throw off your digestion, you should probably skip oat bran.